-Please note that there are no practices scheduled for February 7, 2016.
+Please note that there is no practice scheduled for Sunday, January 15, 2017.

 10U Practice Schedule (ages 8-10)

 14U Practice Schedule (ages 13-14)